-Assess opportunities to enhance tribal subsistence shellfish harvest opportunities, by prioritizing water quality improvements/protections in tribal harvest areas in order to prevent or lift shellfish bed closures, utilizing policy tools for access to traditional tidelands, or supporting tribal tideland acquisitions.
+This sub-strategy will assess opportunities to enhance tribal subsistence shellfish harvest opportunities, by prioritizing water quality improvements/protections in tribal harvest areas in order to prevent or lift shellfish bed closures, utilizing policy tools for access to traditional tidelands, or supporting tribal tideland acquisitions.
 Shellfish harvest is an extremely important cultural tradition of Hood Canal tribes.
 Increasing these opportunities will enhance the psychological, cultural, and physical wellbeing of tribal members, continuing a traditional resource practice that dates back to time immemorial.